tridesclous/tridesclous/doc/important_details.rst

   * There dead channels
   * The dataset is several tetrode and so several channel group.

-Tridesclous manage theses channel_group globaly, this means that withe same DataIO.
+Tridesclous manage theses channel_group globally, this means that withe same DataIO.

 But you will need to construct a catalogue for each channel_group and run the Peeler for each channel_group.
-Of course, you can compute each group in parallel if you have enough ressource to do it (CPU, RAM, GPU).
+Of course, you can compute each group in parallel if you have enough resources to do it (CPU, RAM, GPU).

 If you use probe you naturally known the "geometry" the probe.
 For hand made tetrode, you don't known the geometry.